TimelessBeing/battle_for_eden/rules.md

 To create a battle on 1 front, the player chooses a frontier between one of their territories and another territory they want to conquer.
-They then leave 1 troop on the center of their territory (which stays behind to occupy it), place the rest near the frontier, and play a unit card from their hand to start the battle.
+They then leave at least 1 troop on the center of their territory (which stays behind to occupy it), place the rest near the frontier, and play a unit card from their hand to start the battle.

-To create a battle on 2 fronts, the player proceeds similarly, choosing 2 frontiers, placing troops near both frontiers, and playing a unit cards to start each battle.
+To create a battle on 2 fronts, the player proceeds similarly, choosing 2 frontiers, leaving troops behind on the attacking territories, placing troops near the frontiers, and playing a unit cards to start each battle.
-If the player is attacking from the same territory at the same time, they must divide their troops and choose which ones are sent to each front.
+If the player is attacking from the same territory at the same time, they must divide the troops they place near the frontiers and choose how much are sent to each front.

 After the fronts are created, more units may then be added (see section on Combat for more details),